superDuperCyberTechno/bgr/articles/good_and_bad.md

 **Convoluted scoring** is a broad term, it usually boils down to scoring that are either really hard to remember or happens so often that you need to constantly keep tally and do math.
 Or even worse: Both.
 Often, it will glue you to the notepad half the time as you try to keep up with the actual game.
 A lot of games have zero qualms about issuing asinine point scores to wildly different scenarios that are mostly impossible to deduce.
 Here, nothing will help you other than rawdogging the rules and simply remembering how points are handed out.
 Or reference sheets.
-A subset of these offenders also arbitrarily multiply all scores so that someone might never score less than 10 points.
-A better combo might yield 15 points.
-It doesn't take a mathematical genius to simply reduce the numbers by their lowest denominator and realize that above is practically identical to 2 and 3 points.
+A subset of these offenders also arbitrarily inflate scores by some generic multiplier, usually 10.
+It doesn't take a mathematical genius to simply reduce all the numbers by their lowest common denominator and realize the end result is exactly the same.
 Scoring should be almost instantly comprehendable, easily calculated and only rarely depend on a notepad.
+Then, any player

 ## What are *good* games?